Elders and Ministers

 Amanda Leech is our Administrative Assistant.
 Amanda and her husband, Adam, were married in 1996 and have three kids, Jacob, Joshua, and Jordan.
 They came to Cabot Church of Christ in 2004.
 Amanda says her favorite part about the church is being part of a family.

 Kale Thomas is our Children’s Minister.
 Kale and his wife Hannah were married in 2017.
-He graduated from Oklahoma Christian in 2018 and will join the Cabot church in 2019.
+He graduated from Oklahoma Christian in 2018 and joined the Cabot church ministry team in January 2019.
 Kale thinks the most important thing about having a church family is the relationships that develop and that direct you closer to Christ.

 Kevin Pfalser and his wife, Shiretta, began attending the Cabot Church of Christ in 1992.
 He became a shepherd in 2015.
 Kevin works for the State of Arkansas Liquefied Petroleum Gas Board.
 He says that something he has come to cherish about the Cabot Church of Christ is the way this family looks beyond the bumps and bruises of the individual.
 He feels that everybody understands that we all fall short and we are all in need of a Savior.
 Kevin says his favorite thing about the church here is that grace is on display and shown to all.